netspective-labs/commons/README.md

 - `--directory=\<directory-name>` specifies the directory where your library will be created.
 This should be in camelCase (lowercase with no spaces, but with the first letter of each word capitalized).
 - `--publishable` creates a library that can be published to an external registry (like npm), or in our case Github Packages.
 - `--importPath=\<import-path>` is the import path for your library.
 This should be in the format `@<scope>/<library-name>`, where `<scope>` is your npm scope (if you have one) and `<library-name>` is the name of your library in kebab-case.
+- `unitTestRunner=vitest` parameter in the provided NX command allows you to specify the test runner for the generated package.
+Since we want to use vitest as our main testing tool we will set it to "vitest".

 For example, if you want to create a library called `math-helpers` in the `nodejs` directory that can be published to npm with an import path of `@netspective-labs/math-helpers`, you would run the following command: